Get insider access

 Transducer Dynamic

-The Sennheiser HD 620S are closed-back headphones that share aesthetic similarities to open-back headphones such as the Sennheiser HD 560S and the Sennheiser HD 598.
+The Sennheiser HD 620S are closed-back headphones that share aesthetic similarities to open-back headphones like the Sennheiser HD 560S and the Sennheiser HD 598.
 These have non-articulating oval ear cups and thick faux leather padding along the center of the headband and ear pads.
 The sliding headband glints with sections of silvery metal on an otherwise black plastic construction.
 Their straight cable is removable and terminates down the left side.
 Available in a single monochromatic black, the manufacturer's logo is placed on the outside of each ear cup, and the name is written along the top of the headband.

 8.0